What is Inference¶

-Inference is implemented as a Kubernetes Deployment with a defined number of replicas.
-The replicas are load-balanced by Kubernetes so that adding more replicas will improve the overall throughput of the system.
+Inference is implemented as a Kubernetes Deployment object with a defined number of replicas.
+The replicas are load-balanced by Kubernetes so adding more replicas will improve the overall throughput of the system.

-Inference workloads can be submitted via Run:AI Command-line interface as well as Kubernetes API/YAML.
+Inference workloads can be submitted via Run:ai user interface as well as Run:ai API.
 Internally, spawning an Inference workload also creates a Kubernetes Service.
 The service is an end-point to which clients can connect.

 To withstand SLA, Inference workloads are typically set with auto scaling.
 Auto-scaling is the ability to add more computing power (Kubernetes pods) when the load increases and shrink allocated resources when the system is idle.